-- Family Policy Compliance Office (FPCO) - FERPA General Guidance for Students (from FPCO) - FERPA Regulations (from FPCO) - U.S. Department of Education - FERPA Rights - The Right to Inspect One's Educational Records - The Right to Request an Amendment to One's Record - The Right to Consent to Release of One's Record - The Right to Refuse the Release of One's Directory Information
+- Student Privacy Policy Office (SPPO)

+- Eligible Student Guide to FERPA

+- FERPA Regulations

+- U.S. Department of Education

+- FERPA Rights

+- The Right to Inspect One's Educational Records

+- o The Right to Request an Amendment to One's Record

+- The Right to Consent to Release of One's Record

+- The Right to Refuse the Release of One's Directory Information

-- o The Right to File a Complaint with the U.S. Department of Education - Frequently Asked Questions
+- The Right to File a Complaint with the U.S. Department of Education - Frequently Asked Questions